-Change your salty ways in only 21 daysJanuary 2nd, 2013 in Health /
+Change your salty ways in only 21 daysJanuary 2, 2013 in Medicine & Health / Health

 Sodium – the everyday meal offender that might make your face feel puffy and your jeans look, and feel, tighter.
 Did you know that by reducing your sodium intake during a three week period you can change your sodium palate and start enjoying foods with less sodium?
 On Jan.
 7, step up to the plate, re-charge your taste buds and give your heart-health a boost with the new Sodium Swap Challenge from the American Heart Association/American Stroke Association.